Sterile Processing Program Requirements

 • Include links for you to complete your next steps, including a background check and drug test

-• Some applicants may need to provide additional documentation prior to
+Please Note: Some applicants may need to provide additional documentation before moving to the next step.

-Step 4: Complete Background Check & Drug Test
+Step 5: Complete Background Check & Drug Test (Part B)

 • There is a fee of $74.99 + $2.99 service fee for the background check and drug screen